emilieschario/dbt-course/labs/lab9.md

 </details>

+### 3. Add a `cluster_by` config to the orders model

+While our orders model now builds quickly, it's still very slow to query.

+Add a `cluster_by` config to the `orders` model, based on what you think the most common query pattern will be.

 <details>
   <summary>👉 Section 3</summary>

   (1) I'm going to assume that filtering by the `ordered_at` is going to be the most common query pattern.
 We're therefore going to cluster by that column, by adding the following line to the config in the `orders` model:
   ```
   cluster_by=['ordered_at']